 Rigidized® Metals products are a sustainable choice for interior building surface applications because they produce no volatile organic compound (VOC) emissions and do not require a surface coating that can deteriorate to possibly pollute the environment.
 This makes them ideal for buildings where control of the interior air quality is critical and where low air VOC levels are desired.
 It also offers excellent cleanability; cleaning stainless steel requires no environmentally hazardous or dangerous chemicals.
 A study by EUROFER concluded that stainless steels themselves do not cause adverse effects on health and so do not need to be classified as hazardous to health.***

 Our philosophy regarding architectural metals is to select a product that will last the useful life of the building with little or no maintenance.
 This usually results in the least long-term cost to the building owner.
 In addition, significantly less harm can be made to the environment by using long life materials as opposed to more commonly used materials that require maintenance and replacement.
-More details on this topic can be found here.
+Learn more, here.

 For more information please contact us or visit www.usgbc.org.